stefanofa/awesome/TOPICS.md

 *   [Kaliiiiiiiiii-Vinyzu/patchright](https://github.com/Kaliiiiiiiiii-Vinyzu/patchright) - Undetected version of the Playwright testing and automation library.

-*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go
+*   [ccxt/ccxt](https://github.com/ccxt/ccxt) - A cryptocurrency trading API with more than 100 exchanges in JavaScript / TypeScript / Python / C# / PHP / Go / Java

 ## bots